Skip to content

 Registering several rules

-The preferred style is one method per exact AST type:
+Use one method per exact AST type:

 on<ast::DomainModel>(&MyFormatter::formatDomainModel);